 A year passed, and the miracle happened: a baby boy was born, a real baby!
 A tender, crying baby!
 Tears of happiness were shed this time.

 And from then on, the miracle is standing and waiting in the little house in Shunem.
-The Steipler himself sent childless couples to daven in Shunem, and so does his son, Moreinu v’Rabbeinu Harav Hagaon Chaim Kanievsky shlita.
-He sends people there to daven for children.
+The Steipler himself sent childless couples to daven in Shunem, and so did his son, Moreinu v’Rabbeinu Harav Hagaon Chaim Kanievsky Zt”l.
+He sent people there to daven for children.

 On Erev Shavu’os the shluchim of Vaad Harabbanim, who are talmidei chachamim, will go to the Arab village of Shunem, and perform the special tikkun of R’ Chaim Palagi, and then tearfully daven for those waiting for children and for all those waiting for the Geulah.